 For the sake of argument, Mariah Carey’s “All I Want For Christmas Is You” was released in 1994, and it’s about as evergreen a Christmas song as has been recorded in my lifetime.
 And do not listen to it, even though I’m putting it up here.
 It’s June.
 Don’t do it.

-Andy Stone who goes by the stage name Vince Vance, wrote his “All I Want For Christmas Is You” years prior, and his band, Vince Vance & The Valiants had a bit of a hit with it in the holiday season of 1993, so just before Mariah put out hers.
-I’ve been slightly surprised at the press coverage I’ve seen on this in that nobody seems to have heard of him or this song.
-I have known this song for years.
-In fact, it’s on the fairly short list of modern Christmas songs that I don’t hate.
-I certainly prefer it to Carey’s.
-And if you’ve never heard it, well, it’s still June, but just so you know what we’re talking about here, maybe listen to a few bars?
+Plaintiff Andy Stone, who goes or went by Vince Vance, wrote his own “All I Want For Christmas Is You” some years prior, and Vince Vance & The Valiants had a bit of a hit with it.
+Actually, I’ve been slightly surprised at the press coverage — nobody seems to have heard of him or this song.
+I do.
+In fact, it’s on the fairly short list of modern Christmas songs that I kinda like.
+I’d even say I prefer it to Mariah’s.
+And if you’ve never heard it, well, it’s still June, but if you want to know what we’re talking about here, maybe listen to a few bars.

-I like this song.
-But in the hundred or so times I’ve probably heard it, it certainly never crossed my mind that Carey’s song was derived from it, because it wasn’t.
-Musicology-wise, they simply don’t have much of anything in common other than their titles.
-But copyright law doesn’t protect ideas, titles, or short phrases.
-And it shouldn’t.
+I like this song, but in the hundred or so times I’ve heard it, it certainly never crossed my mind that Mariah’s was derived from it, and it never would.
+Musicology-wise, they simply don’t have anything in common other than their titles.
+Copyright law doesn’t protect ideas, titles, or short phrases, and it shouldn’t.
 The rest of the world needs to be able to go on using familiar phrases like “All I Want For Christmas Is…” as the basis for new works.
-There have been plenty of songs written under the title “All I Want For Christmas Is You,” and there should and will be more of them.
-Copyright doesn’t want to get in the way of that creativity.
+There have been other songs written under the title “All I Want For Christmas Is You,” and there should and will be more over time.

-Copyright law does protect expression.
-And these two expressions of all they respectively want for Christmas are entirely different.
-Beyond the shared titles, these two works have dissimilar time signatures, melodies, lyrics, chords, and everything else that musicologists look at.
+Copyright law does protect expression, and these two expressions of what Vince and Mariah want for Christmas are entirely different.
+And regardless of what you read about lyrics, melodies, styles, or whatever, in reality these two works have dissimilar time signatures, melodies, lyrics, chords, and everything else that copyright concerns itself with.
+There’s is NOTHING, not a single thing, musicologically significant shared between these two songs.

-And furthermore, Mariah Carey was probably THE biggest star in the world in 1994 when she put out “All I Want For Christmas.”
-So the idea that she needed to (as the complaint puts it) “exploit the popularity and unique style” of Vince Vance seems weird.
-But not the point.
-The point is the music is different.
+Furthermore, Mariah Carey was probably THE biggest star in the world in 1994 when she put out “All I Want For Christmas.”
+The notion that she needed to (as the complaint puts it) “exploit the popularity and unique style” of Vince Vance is silly too.

 1 Comment